 - 1. Students in public care who are 'looked after' or adopted at the time an application for admission is made and who the local authority confirm will still be 'looked after' or adopted at the time of admission to school. - 2.
 Pupils transferring from other schools who meet the school's minimum entry requirements (At least 40 places will be available for pupils transferring from other schools.). - In the event of there being more applicants than places available in 3 above, the deciding factors will be, in order of priority: - (i) Whether there is a sibling on roll at Chilwell School at the time of entry to the sixth form.
 Where applications are received in respect of twins, triplets or children of other multiple births we will endeavour to offer the relevant number of places admitting above the planned admission number where appropriate. - (ii) Priority will be given to children who live nearest to the school as the crow flies (by straight line).
-Distance is measured from the applicant's home to the entrance of the school (reception) in a straight line (as the crow flies) calculated using 'Google Maps Distance Calculator'.
+Distances are measured from the main administrative point at the school campus to an address point (using eastings and northings as defined by Ordnance Survey) to the child's home using the local authority's computerised distance measuring software.
 In the event of two distances being exactly equal resulting in the PAN being exceeded then random allocation by lot will be conducted by a body independent of Chilwell School.